NATO demands halt to Syria aggression against Turkey

 No further NATO meetings on the issue are planned but as it is an Article 4 matter it remains on the alliance's agenda.

-Nobody present at the meeting mentioned Article 5, NATO's key collective defense principle, which says that an attack against one member state is considered an attack against all, the diplomat said.
+Nobody present at the meeting mentioned Article 5, NATO's key collective defence principle, which says that an attack against one member state is considered an attack against all, the diplomat said.

 NATO Secretary-General Anders Fogh Rasmussen has said repeatedly that NATO has no intention of intervening in Syria, as it did in Libya last year, but stood ready to defend Turkey, if necessary.

-NATO defense ministers are due to meet in Brussels next week.
+NATO defence ministers are due to meet in Brussels next week.
 Syria is not on the agenda but diplomats said ministers could choose to raise any subject they wished.

 NATO ambassadors held a similar meeting under Article 4, at Turkey's request, in June after Syria shot down a Turkish military plane.